mwnachman/my-nanny/Press_Release.md

-# FRIEND - First Responsive Interactive Entity Nanny Droid #
+# myNanny #
-## Your child's home companion and chore manager
+## Your Child's Interactive Companion and Household Organizer

 ### Summary

-Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
-FRIEND is your parenting interactive, after-school FRIEND is an after-school schedule and reminder system for your child

-after-school welcome / monitor home chore reminder allowance/reward tracker healthy snack suggester

-parental notifications

-child analytics
-emergency support

-Create and keep track of a list of chores by person

-Keep track of completed/unfinished tasks
-Track rewards / allowance, dependent on tasks (Integrate payment) Passive child presence monitoring
-Emergency support
-Text reminders to child to perform duties (Twilio?)
-Calorie management
-Sending child memos
-Homework reminders and help

-### Problem
-Parents are working a record number of hours, and our nation's children are suffering for it.
-FRIEND gives those neglected children a warm welcome home, a reminder to have a healthy snack, and to help them with their homework.

-### Solution
-FRIEND is an integrated Alexa/desktop service that provides a central place for parents to track their children's responsibilities and safety.
+myNanny is an integrated Alexa/desktop service that provides a central place for parents to track their children's responsibilities and safety.
 Alexa gently prompts the child to provide information about his/her day, records required homework, reminds them about their chores, and suggests eating a healthy snack!
 Parents can check to see if their child made it home, assign chores, and send notes to their child through Alexa on their computers or mobile device.

+### myNanny Keeps Kids Safe

+myNanny welcomes kids home after school, and sends parents a text confirming their safe arrival.
+If they don’t check in by the time set in their schedule online, parents receive a text notification.

+### myNanny Makes Chores Fun

+Let myNanny do the nagging for you!
+Alexa technology makes chore reminders easy.
+Kids receive a list of their responsibilities when they get home, and they confirm with Alexa when they have finished, updating the Dashboard so parents can review their progress.

+### myNanny Helps Organize the Household

+myNanny’s simple online interface gives parents a daily summary of their kids’ schedule and activities so that they can see their household at a glance.
+It’s a breeze to add chores and change schedules.

 ### Quote from the Founder
-"The future of parenting is now with a FRIEND in every home"
+"The future of parenting is now with myNanny in every home."

 ### How to Get Started
-Designed for Amazon Alexa users, concerned parents may install and use this service .....

-### Customer Quote
-"I work 100 hours a week and don't have time to spend with my little Johnny at home.
-With FRIEND, I'm able to make sure that he's doing his homework and chores while I work.
-I'm now able to spend more quality time actually connecting with my son in the few hours I see him every week.
-Thanks FRIEND!" - Maria Avergüenza

-### Closing and Call to Action
-Buy one now!
+myNanny is designed for Amazon Alexa users.
+See the Getting Started page at my-nanny.org for details on how to set up your Alexa or Echo to work with myNanny.